blueoptimaltd/gerrit-delete-project-plugin/README.md

-# gerrit-delete-project-plugin
+# BlueOptima Replication Support - gerrit-delete-project-plugin

-A fork of the Delete Project Plugin for GerritCodeReview, which supports WANdisco replication.
+A fork of the Delete Project Plugin for GerritCodeReview, which supports BlueOptima replication.

 Original plugin can be found here: https://github.com/GerritCodeReview/plugins_delete-project